apache/druid/docs/release-info/migr-ansi-sql-null.md

 ## Legacy null handling and two-value logic

 Prior to Druid 28.0.0, Druid defaulted to a legacy mode which stored default values instead of nulls.
-In legacy mode, Druid segments created at ingestion time had the following characteristics:
+In legacy mode, Druid created segments with the following characteristics at ingestion time:

 - String columns couldn't distinguish an empty string, '', from null.
     Therefore, Druid treated them both as interchangeable values.